Satya522/Java-Course/README.md

 ### java-object-&-classes
 In Java, everything is an Object.
 Objects are created from templates known as classes.
 In Java, an Object is an instance of a class.

-Here's a brief explanation for the `java-object-&-classes` section of your README file:

 ### Java Object & Classes